 The 2020 Mela will be the tenth edition of the annual Mela and previous events have attracted 30,000 visitors in a day.

-The Cardiff Mela will return to Cardiff Bay in the Summer of 2020.
+The Cardiff Mela will return to Cardiff Bay on Sunday 27th September 2020.
 The event will open to the public at 12 midday and finish at 6pm.

 Over 15 local, national and international artists will take centre stage to entertain all Mela visitors.